 Fonds d’indemnisation des services financiers of the Autorité des marchés financiers.

-If Q.P.F. no. 5 was sold by a car dealership, the ChAD has no jurisdiction since the product was not distributed by a certified representative.
+If Q.P.F. no. 5 is sold by a car dealership, the ChAD has no jurisdiction since the product was not distributed by a certified representative.
 Furthermore, in a case of fraud, the insured is not eligible for compensation from the

 Fonds d’indemnisation des services financiers of the Autorité des marchés financiers because dealerships are not governed by the ARDFPS.